material-motion/material-motion/specifications/transition_director.md

 **Subclassing**: This class is expected to be subclassed.

-The sub-class is expected to implement
+The sub-class is expected to implement the functions specified in the `Director` protocol.

 Example pseudo-code:

+    MyTransitionDirector: TransitionDirector {
-    TransitionDirector: Director {
+      function setUp() {
+        // Perform set up operations
+      }
     }

 **Left/right side**: Transition directors think in terms of left and right *sides* of the transition.